01-edu/public/subjects/forum/forum.en.md

 This project consists in creating a web forum that allows :

-- communication between users and the community through the creation of posts/comments.
+- communication between users.
-- associate posts to categories.
+- associate categories to posts.
-- non-registered users to only see posts/comments.
-- likes and dislikes in posts and comments, you must take in consideration that the number of likes and dislikes must be accounted.
-- searching, inside your forum, for a specific category or post
-  - The search bar must have typing suggestions as you write.
+- liking and disliking posts and comments.
+- filtering posts.

 #### SQLite